laurencedawson/sync-for-reddit/README.md

 - Mark as read on scroll
 - Selftext thumbnail not clickable
 - Disable rounded corners for full width cards
-- when viewing a single comment, extra padding should be applied to the list
+- Long press to open post in new window
+- Short scores for the chip
+- hide read doesnt dismiss the current video

 ## TODO